vkbo/novelWriter/README.md

 ### Setup on Windows

-For Windows, you can either install via PyPi, or use the Windows installer available from the [releases](https://github.com/vkbo/novelWriter/releases) page.
-This should add the necessary icons to your desktop and start menu.
+For Windows, first ensure that you have Python installed.
+If not, get it from [python.org/downloads](https://www.python.org/downloads/).
+Remember to select "Add Python to PATH" during the installation, otherwise novelWriter cannot find it.

+Then, download the `novelWriter-x.y.z-minimal.zip` file, where `x.y.z` is the version number, from the [releases](https://github.com/vkbo/novelWriter/releases) page.
+You can extract it to wherever you want to keep novelWriter on your PC, and run the `setup_windows.bat` file in it (double-clicking it should work).
+This will install the necessary dependencies from [pypi,org](https://pypi.org/) and create desktop and start menu icons.

 ## Debugging